PoisotLab/SpeciesDistributionToolkit.jl/docs/src/internals/contributing.md

 ### Pull requests and merging

-The commits in a pull request *may* be squashed before merging, and the list of commit messages will be kept in the body of the closing commit.
-The merge commit *must* follow the commit convention.
+The commits in a pull request **must** be squashed before merging, and the list of commit messages will be kept in the body of the closing commit.
+The merge commit **may not** follow the commit convention, and it is acceptable to use the title of the pull request in its place.
 The branches are automatically deleted when a pull request is merged.

-The commits that result from pulling/rebasing/conflicts operations *do not need* to follow the commit naming convention.
+The commits that result from pulling/rebasing/conflicts operations **may not** to follow the commit naming convention, especially when done in branches that are not `main`.

 Changes in a single pull request should never affect more than a single package.
-Semantic versioning allows rapid releases, and the changes must always be limited to a single package.
+Semantic versioning allows rapid releases, and the changes **must** always be limited to a single package.

 ## Releases